Neonatal & Infantile Encephalopathies

 - West syndrome: spasms + hypsarrhythmia + regression; onset 3–12 months; ACTH/prednisolone for non-TSC, vigabatrin first-line for TSC; neurologic EMERGENCY

-- KCNQ2-DEE: dominant-negative = severe DEE; haploinsufficiency = self-limited BFNS; Na channel blockers paradoxically help (precision medicine)
+- KCNQ2-DEE: most variants are de novo missense with dominant-negative or strong loss-of-function effects causing severe DEE; inherited haploinsufficiency typically causes self-limited BFNE (though exceptions exist); Na channel blockers paradoxically help (precision medicine)

 - Pyridoxine trial is MANDATORY in ALL refractory neonatal seizures — 100 mg IV under EEG monitoring (ALDH7A1 gene)